Wild Kingdom Star Jim Fowler Shares Custom-designed Bird Feeder

 “I get a lot of woodpeckers in here.
 I had a Red-bellied Woodpecker just a few minutes ago.
 My biggest problem is that Red-bellied Woodpeckers don’t have a red belly,” says Fowler, laughing with a warm smile.

-A sight we’d see and hear a great deal throughout our visit with him.
+A sight we’d see and hear a great deal about throughout our visit with him.

 We gazed at what he calls the ‘Jim Fowler Feeder,’ a spectacular bird feeder structure that stands 11+ feet tall.

-“I just drill it and bolt it, and it’s quite strong.”
+“I just drill and bolt it, and it’s quite strong.”

 Wild Kingston star Jim Fowler discusses The Fowler Feeder and his trick for squirrel-proofing your bird feeder